by Wambui Bahati

 While I celebrated Think being the number one R&B single, I failed to realize that thinking was then, is now, and forever and always will be the number one factor in what determines the quality of our lives.
 "Yeah, you better think."

-I didn't realize that I was creating what I was thinking about.
+I didn't realize I was creating what I was thinking about.
 Because of this, I created some real messes.
 Oh, don't get me wrong; I created some wonderful adventures too.
 For the most part, however, I was busy thinking as a reaction to what was going on around me.
-I was thinking on automatic.
+I was thinking about automatic.

 Psychological studies show that each of us has about 60,000 thoughts each day.
 That's a lot of thoughts.
 Yes, that's the good news.
 Here's the sad news.
 We are not having 60,000 new thoughts each day.
-Most of us are thinking the same few little thoughts over and over again 60,000 times. ("My boss is getting on my nerves."
-My boss really gets on my nerves."
+Most of us think the same few little thoughts over and over 60,000 times. ("My boss is getting on my nerves."
+My boss gets on my nerves."
 "I got to find me a new job."
 "I'm going to quit this job."
 "I'm going to quit this job because my boss gets on my nerves."
 "Did I tell you what my boss did?"
 "He acts like I'm stupid."
-"He really made me angry."
+"He made me angry."
 "My boss . . .)

-Imagine if we spent this time thinking and planning our own lives – thinking about ways to make our own lives better and thinking about things that we want to have, to be, and to do.
+Imagine if we spent this time thinking and planning our own lives – thinking about ways to make our own lives better and thinking about things we want to have, be, and do.
 Think about what is right in our lives.
-We're not taking advantage of the simple, yet, remarkable gift that each of us has been given – the power to think.
+We're not taking advantage of the simple yet, remarkable gift that each of us has been given – the power to think.
 It doesn't cost us one cent to think.
 Learn to appreciate the magic of thinking and being able to choose what we think about.